 Our business activities converge with the interests of many people, which is why engaging with our various stakeholders is particularly important to us.
-Through this dialogue, we communicate our decisions and actions transparently so as to ensure our social license to operate.
-We aim to unite divergent interests as far as possible as well as build and sustain trust.
+Through this dialogue, we communicate our decisions and actions transparently in order to secure our social license to operate.
+We aim to unite divergent interests as far as possible, as well as build and sustain trust.

 Dialogue at various levels

 Our key stakeholders include our employees, customers and business partners, patients, the Merck family as the majority owner of the company, shareholders, and our suppliers.
 We engage in a continuous dialogue with our stakeholders.
 We use this exchange to identify important trends and developments in society and in our business areas – and to take them into account when shaping our responsible entrepreneurship.